 - If you buy electricity from your utility, the rate is set by the Ontario Energy Board and can change every 6 months.
 This is known as the Regulated Price Plan.

-- If you buy natural gas from Enbridge Gas Distribution Inc., Union Gas Ltd. or Natural Resource Gas Limited, the rates are regulated by the Ontario Energy Board and can change every 3 months.
+- If you buy natural gas from Enbridge Gas, Union Gas or EPCOR, the rates are regulated by the Ontario Energy Board and can change every 3 months.
 If you buy natural gas from Kitchener Utilities or Utilities Kingston, the rates are set by your municipal council and can change from time to time.

 - You can find historic electricity and natural gas rates set by the Ontario Energy Board, in the electricity rates and natural gas rates sections of our website.